This post may contain affiliate links. Please read our disclosure policy.

 What Goes Into Chocolate Rum Balls

-- Sweetened condensed milk – Adds sweetness and binds everything together without the need for extra sugar.
+Sweetened condensed milk: This is the secret weapon.
+It adds sweetness and binds everything together without the need for melting butter or extra sugar.

 - Set Up: Prepare a ziplock bag and rolling pin (or food processor), a large mixing bowl, and a shallow bowl with ¾ cup of coconut for rolling.